Atlantic Coast Conference baseball tournament

 The Atlantic Coast Conference baseball tournament, sometimes referred to simply as the ACC tournament, is the conference championship tournament in baseball for the Atlantic Coast Conference (ACC).
 In 2017, the event adopted a modified twelve-team pool play format.
 The winner receives the conference's automatic bid to the NCAA Division I baseball tournament.

 History

 The ACC has a history of odd formats for its baseball championship.
 Since 1973, the first year of the tournament, the format has changed six times.
-The current format is a four-group, three-team round robin tournament with the winner of each grouping playing in a single-elimination tournament for the semifinals and finals.
+The current format is a four-group, three-team round robin tournament with the winner of each grouping playing in a single-elimination tournament for the semifinals and final.